Boldshare/client/README.md

 client
 ======

-Open sourced client of our encrypted clout storage.
+Open sourced client of our encrypted cloud storage.